-- 1. As a fast-track process to assist residents requiring end of life care at home.
+eve n if they fall outside the works normally eligible under the DFG: 1.
+As a fast-track process to assist residents requiring end of life care at home.
 The assistance will allow the applicant and their family / carers to live well during their final journey and can include, temporary shower cubicles, stair lifts, toileting facilities.
-End of life conditions include but are not limited to those with: - a.
-Advanced, progressive, incurable conditions such as Motor Neuron Disease (MND) - b.
-General frailty and co-existing conditions that are life limiting - c.
-Palliative care including end stage cancer diagnosis - d.
+End of life conditions include but are not limited to those with: a.
+Advanced, progressive, incurable conditions such as Motor Neuron Disease (MND) b.
+General frailty and co-existing conditions that are life limiting c.
+Palliative care including end stage cancer diagnosis d.
 To assist those living with dementia related conditions.
-Work can include, but is not restricted to: - e.
-Replacing floor coverings, bathroom fittings and kitchen cupboards to reduce confusion and improve visual perception. - f.
-Installation of noise reduction measures. - g.
-Signage around the home for easier recognition - h.
-Use of assistive technology. - 2.
-Make a property suitable for safe hospital discharge, preventing admissions and readmissions to hospital and long-term care providers.
-Assistance may include the capital cost of assistive technology5 - 3.
-To provide funding to repair or replace inefficient heating systems where the lack of heating will cause a worsening of an existing medical condition which could result in an unnecessary hospital admission

-In the case of urgent applications or those where the resident is at imminent risk of harm, requirements of the application may be waived in exceptional circumstances with the agreement of the Team Leader.

-There is no means test for this grant and there are no repayment conditions.
-Maximum assistance available is £19,000 plus HIT fees of 15%.

-Where the applicant prefers to opt for an alternative scheme to that recommended by the OT / Trusted Assessor, funding will be provided to the maximum grant only and only to the value of the recommended works provided that the alternative scheme stills meets the identified needs.
+Work can include, but is not restricted to: e.
+Replacing floor coverings, bathroom fittings and kitchen cupboards to reduce confusion and improve visual perception. f.
+Installation of noise reduction measures. g.
+Signage around the home for easier recognition h.
+Use of assistive technology.
+2. Make a property suitable for safe hospital discharge, preventing admissions and readmissions to hospital and long-term care providers.
+Assistance may include the capital cost of assistive technology 5 3.
+To provide funding to repair or replace inefficient heating systems where the lack of heating will cause a worsening of an existing medical condition which could result in an unnecessary hospital admission imn he case of urgent applications or those where the resident is at ninent risk of harm, requirements of the application may be waived xceptional circumstances with the agreement of the Team Leader. ere is no means test for this grant and there are no repayment ditions.
+Maximum assistance available is £19,000 plus HIT fees of 5. reco max ere the applicant prefers to opt for an alternative scheme to that ommended by the OT / Trusted Assessor, funding will be provided to the kimum grant only and only to the value of the recommended works vided that the alternative scheme stills meets the identified needs.